-EMC’s Supply Chain Social & Environmental Responsibility (SER) program is about mitigating risk, identifying and building opportunity, and increasing the resiliency of our supply chain.
+EMC’s Supply Chain Social & Environmental Responsibility (SER) program focuses on mitigating risk, identifying and building opportunity, and increasing the resiliency of our supply chain.
 We seek to achieve these objectives by collaborating with our suppliers and industry peers to create and use common standards and tools.
-This includes continually refining our approach based on what we learn.
+We continually refine and improve our approach based on what we learn.

 Monitoring and Assessment

 - Completed 25 spot checks in 5 countries

 - Saw a 55 percent reduction in the number of audit findings from initial audits to closure or full re-audits